 Collaborative learning is a primary form of human learning, and facility in collaborating can enhance student participation in other learning.
 Meanings and practices developed by small groups can result in understandings and skills of the individual group participants-although the correspondence between learning at the different levels is by no means direct or necessary.
-Increasingly today, with the Internet, students and others can form spontaneous, opportunistic or long-term networks to discuss, debate and explore topics of interest-including issues of global importance; students can learn to build knowledge together and refine understanding by sharing perspectives.
+Students and others can form spontaneous, opportunistic or long-term networks to discuss, debate and explore topics of interest-including issues of global importance; students can learn to build knowledge together and refine understanding by sharing perspectives.
 Formal education in schools can involve mutually supportive mixes of individual, small-group, classroom and networked activities.
-Collaborative learning can be extended outside the classroom as well.

 Although knowledge has always been a social product in many senses, the ubiquity of computers and networking tremendously expands the potential to collaborate in building knowledge, to take advantage of computational support for knowledge creation, or to share and preserve knowledge.
 On the other hand, the proliferation of technology has also contributed to enormous societal problems: climate change, income inequality, over-population, fake news, nuclear proliferation and political schisms.
-The skills acquired during CSCL sessions in working, problem solving, conceptualizing and reflecting together in small groups may be critical for addressing such pressing social issues of our times, as this Investigation will suggest.
+The skills acquired during CSCL sessions in working, problem solving, conceptualizing and reflecting together in small groups may be critical for addressing such pressing social issues of our times.

-Two major sources for CSCL theory are Vygotsky (1930/1978) and Lave and Wenger (1991); they proposed influential perspectives on mediated cognition and social practices-i.e., shifting the traditional focus from methodological individualism (including positivism, behaviorism and cognitivism) to the mind-insociety mediated by artifacts, and the community-of-practice as the primary level of analysis.
-Two early investigations following these perspectives and also definitive of the CSCL vision were those of Scardamalia and Bereiter (1996) and Teasley and Roschelle (1993); they extended the unit of analysis to the group or classroom and to the joint-problem-space as represented by knowledge artifacts and as observable in shared discourse.
+Two major sources for CSCL theory are Vygotsky (1930/1978) and Lave and Wenger (1991); they proposed influential perspectives on mediated cognition and social practices-i.e., shifting the traditional focus from methodological individualism (including positivism, behaviorism and cognitivism) to the mind-in-society mediated by artifacts, and the community-of-practice as the primary level of analysis.
+Two early investigations following these perspectives and definitive of the CSCL vision were those of Scardamalia and Bereiter (1996) and Teasley and Roschelle (1993); they extended the unit of analysis to the group or classroom and to the joint-problem-space as represented by knowledge artifacts and as observable in shared discourse.
 These initiatives have been conceptually elaborated in subsequent CSCL theoretical papers, as we will see in the following.

 My prototypical example of computer-supported collaborative learning involves a team of three 13-year-old girls interacting in the Virtual Math Teams (VMT) online environment to investigate dynamic geometry.
 The software allows a team of students to explore mathematical tasks in a shared dynamic-geometry workspace, which responds interactively to their actions constructing and dragging points, lines, triangles, and so on.
-The student discourse takes place through textual chat in the same software environment.
+The student discourse takes place through textual chat in the same environment.
 Tasks from the teacher and curriculum displayed in the workspace include example constructions, technical terminology and prompts for collaboration and discussion.
-The analysis of the team's eight hours of interaction (Stahl, 2016) is carried out at the small-group unit, documenting how the team adopted over 60 "group practices" [Investigation 16] of collaborative interaction, geometry construction, problem solving and mathematical discourse.
+The analysis of the team's eight hours of interaction (Stahl, 2016a) is carried out at the small-group unit, documenting how the team adopted over 60 "group practices" (Stahl, 2017) of collaborative interaction, geometry construction, problem solving and mathematical discourse.
 Without speculating about what took place in the individual students' minds, the analysis shows how the team achieved impressive geometry accomplishments as a group and documents that each individual significantly increased her geometry skills through participation in the collaborative learning.